Where We Work

 Our Response

-International Medical Corps began operating in Lebanon in 2006 and has played a key role providing relief to people in need since then.
-Following the 2011 outbreak of armed conflict in Syria, we have expanded programming to meet the basic health and mental health needs of Syrians who have sought refuge in Lebanon.
-Today, our activities address the needs of refugees and vulnerable Lebanese residing in greater Tripoli, Akkar, Beirut and Mount Lebanon, Bekaa and the South.
+International Medical Corps has played a key role in providing relief to vulnerable people in Lebanon since 2006.
+Following the 2011 outbreak of armed conflict in Syria, we expanded our programming to meet the basic health and mental health needs of Syrians who sought refuge in Lebanon.
+We also stepped up our services to respond to the impacts of the financial and economic crisis in 2019, the COVID-19 pandemic, the 2020 Beirut port explosion and the 2022 cholera outbreak.
+Today, our activities address the needs of refugees and vulnerable Lebanese throughout the country.
+We also are helping the hundreds of thousands of people displaced by fighting in the south, and are supporting efforts by the country’s overwhelmed healthcare system to serve them.

 Healthcare